pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 ## What is Localstorage

-LocalStorage provides a simple way to store key-value pairs in a web browser.
+LocalStorage provides a simple API to store key-value pairs in a web browser.
 It's suitable for storing small amounts of data that need to persist across sessions but is [limited by a 5MB storage cap](./localstorage.md#understanding-the-limitations-of-local-storage) and the inability to store complex data types beyond strings.

 ## What are Cookies